Table of Contents

 - Your company’s AP increases: This means that management is making more purchases on credit than paying cash or delaying payments.

 - Your company’s AP decreases: This means that the company is paying off debt faster or purchasing less on credit.

 Managing a liability account is vital for positive cash flow throughout the year.
-Companies strive to keep good cash flow by paying off AP as quickly as feasible.
-This is to avoid accruing interest or late fees and earn early payment discounts.
+Companies strive to keep good cash flow by paying off AP as quickly as possible.
+This is to avoid accruing interest or late fees and to earn early payment discounts.